-Kutná Hora Travel Guide
+Kutná Hora City

-City Historic town in Central Bohemia, Czechia
+Historic town in Central Bohemia, Czechia

 Medieval wealth left St. Barbara's soaring vaults and the Sedlec Ossuary's bone chandelier; tourists trace silver-mine tunnels, admire Gothic stonework, and sample regional pub fare in compact streets.

-Why Visit Kutná Hora? #
+Why Visit Kutná Hora?#

 Medieval architecture and a silver-mining past draw visitors to Kutná Hora for its singular historic character.
 St. Barbara’s Cathedral impresses with Gothic vaults and frescoes, while the eerie Sedlec Ossuary - the Bone Church - offers one of Europe’s most unusual sacred interiors.
 The compact historic center and mining museum illuminate the town’s wealth-driven history, and atmospheric streets and cafés make it a memorable day trip from Prague.

-Top Things to Do in Kutná Hora
+Best Things to Do in Kutná Hora#

-All Attractions ›- Sedlec Ossuary (Bone Church) - Small chapel decorated with thousands of human bones arranged into chandeliers and ornaments.
+Sedlec Ossuary (Bone Church) - Small chapel decorated with thousands of human bones arranged into chandeliers and ornaments.

-- St. Barbara's Church - Gothic cathedral with elaborate frescoes, vaulted ceilings, and spectacular medieval stained glass.
+St. Barbara’s Church - Gothic cathedral with elaborate frescoes, vaulted ceilings, and spectacular medieval stained glass.

-- Italian Court (Vlašský dvůr) - Historic medieval mint and royal residence housing exhibits on local silver mining history.
+Italian Court (Vlašský dvůr) - Historic medieval mint and royal residence housing exhibits on local silver mining history.

-- White Tower (Bílá věž) - Climb the tower for panoramic views over Kutná Hora's rooftops and church spires.
+White Tower (Bílá věž) - Climb the tower for panoramic views over Kutná Hora’s rooftops and church spires.

-- Stone House (Kamenný dům) - Renovated historic house hosting exhibitions about town's architecture and artisanal traditions.
+Stone House (Kamenný dům) - Renovated historic house hosting exhibitions about town’s architecture and artisanal traditions.

-- Sedlec Abbey grounds - Quiet monastery grounds with baroque garden, cloister walkway, and archaeological displays.
+Sedlec Abbey grounds - Quiet monastery grounds with baroque garden, cloister walkway, and archaeological displays.

-- Prague - Capital city offering world-class architecture, Prague Castle, Charles Bridge, and vibrant Old Town.
+Prague - Capital city offering world-class architecture, Prague Castle, Charles Bridge, and vibrant Old Town.

-- Konopiště Castle - Historic château with an extensive weapons collection, romantic gardens, and Franz Ferdinand's museum.
+Konopiště Castle - Historic château with an extensive weapons collection, romantic gardens, and Franz Ferdinand’s museum.

-Best Time to Visit Kutná Hora #
+Best Time to Visit Kutná Hora#

 Kutná Hora is nicest in late spring through early autumn for comfortable sightseeing and open attractions.
 Winters are colder and quieter, giving the town a moody, historic atmosphere.